KOSASIH/QuantumCog-Command/README.md

    - Actively participate in quantum computing research initiatives and standards development.

 *Note: This roadmap is subject to adjustments based on emerging technologies, user feedback, and advancements in the field of quantum computing.*

+*Version 2.0*

+11. **Quantum Cloud Services**
+    - Explore the potential for QuantumCog Command to operate as a cloud-based service.
+    - Provide users with scalable quantum computing resources on-demand.

+12. **Advanced Quantum Algorithms**
+    - Research and integrate state-of-the-art quantum algorithms for even more sophisticated computations.
+    - Enhance QuantumCog Command's capabilities in solving complex mathematical and scientific problems.

+*Version 2.1*

+13. **Augmented Reality (AR) Integration**
+    - Investigate the incorporation of AR interfaces for enhanced user interaction with quantum data.
+    - Develop immersive visualization tools to aid in understanding complex quantum processes.

+14. **Cross-Platform Compatibility**
+    - Ensure QuantumCog Command is compatible with a wide range of platforms and devices.
+    - Develop dedicated applications for popular operating systems and browsers.

+*Version 2.2*

+15. **Quantum Education and Training**
+    - Establish a comprehensive education platform to train users on quantum computing concepts.
+    - Provide tutorials, documentation, and interactive learning modules for both beginners and experts.

+16. **Real-Time Quantum Simulation**
+    - Develop capabilities for real-time quantum simulations to model dynamic systems.
+    - Expand applications in areas such as financial modeling, climate simulation, and drug discovery.

+*Long-term Vision Continued*

+17. **Quantum-Driven AI Ethics**
+    - Research ethical considerations in quantum-driven AI and implement safeguards against biases.
+    - Contribute to the development of ethical guidelines for quantum computing applications.

+18. **Global Quantum Literacy Campaign**
+    - Launch initiatives to promote quantum literacy and awareness on a global scale.
+    - Collaborate with educational institutions, governments, and organizations to advance quantum education.

+19. **Quantum Internet Protocols**
+    - Investigate and contribute to the development of quantum internet protocols.
+    - Explore the potential for QuantumCog Command to play a role in the emerging quantum internet ecosystem.

+20. **Beyond Quantum: Post-Quantum Security**
+    - Anticipate future advancements in quantum computing and start research on post-quantum security measures.
+    - Ensure the ongoing security and relevance of QuantumCog Command in a rapidly evolving technological landscape.

+*Note: This extended roadmap reflects the evolving nature of quantum technologies and QuantumCog Command's commitment to staying at the forefront of innovation.*